kauwelab/PolyRiskScore/static/downloadables/docs/index.rst

    ./runPrsCLI.sh -f path/to/file/samples.vcf -o path/to/file/output.tsv -c 0.0005 -r hg19 -p SAS -t acne

-Run the calculator on all high impact studies with samples that are of european descent:
+Run the calculator on all high impact studies with samples that are of European descent:

 .. code-block:: bash

    ./runPrsCLI.sh -f path/to/file/samples.vcf -o path/to/file/output.tsv -c 0.0005 -r hg19 -p AMR -k HI -e european

-Run the calculator on the study with studyID GCST004410:
+Run the calculator on the study with study ID GCST004410:

 .. code-block:: bash